-The following article on teaching English in Prague is a guest post by Katie
+The following article on teaching English in Prague is authored by Katie.

 In spring 2014, my husband Geoff and I were running out of money.